traversc/DDO-ML/README.md

 <em>Cross-post here: https://www.ddo.com/forums/showthread.php/436296-DDO-ML-an-ultrafast-lightweight-DDO-launcher</em>

-version 1.2<br>
+version 1.3<br>
-3/26/14
+3/9/2016

 <b>Overview:</b>
 This is a small GUI interace similar to PyLotro.
 It is derived from an excellent command line Python Launcher by Kahath, which you can find <a href="https://www.ddo.com/forums/showthread.php/382010-How-to-launch-DDO-from-command-line">here</a>.
-Several people including myself have been using this for quite a while, and I have generally recieved positive feedback.
-So I'd like to make it available to everyone.

 <b>Updates:</b><br>
+Ver 1.3 - TLSv1 protocol update for data-center move.
+Minor fixes.
 Ver 1.2 - NOTE: You will need to re-encrypt your passwords if moving the XML file from 1.11 to 1.2.
 Fixed issue with reserved characters (e.g. hypens) in account/passwords (probably) Added option to choose subscription.
 See the example XML file.